If you spend any time on online dating sites or socialising online, you’ll be well aware of the fabled Catfish.

 How to Spot a Catfish

 You also need to be suspicious if they have no pictures in their profile at all.
 Ask them to send one before you become too invested in them.
 Or ask them to join you in a video chat.
 If they refuse and say that they don’t have a webcam (who doesn’t have one these days?) or that they don’t know how to use Skype or similar programs, you’re probably dealing with a catfish.
+Often if they don’t have a picture it can also indicate that they are hiding something, like the fact that they are married and don’t want their wives to see their picture on an online dating site!

 A Perfect Life

 If a person sounds too perfect he might be lying.
 We all want to present our best side to potential partners.
 But if someone tells you that they’re a pilot, surgeon, and volunteers at shelters and still has some spare time to watch movies, read books, go running, and raise three cats and four dogs, they might sound perfect but they’re probably lying to you.
 Also, if their job requires them to fly all around the world and prevents them from meeting anytime soon, be suspicious.
 If they elaborate on a very traumatic or sad story in their lives that sounds too personal to share with someone they haven’t met yet, they’re probably trying to score sympathy points.
 Don’t be too surprised if they ask you for financial help.
+The answer to this if this is the case – run!!
+As fast as you can.
+Then dive into the ocean and swim away so far that you will disappear, block off all contact and make sure you are never contacted by this individual again!

 A 100% Match

-If you chat with someone and they say all they right things, it’s probably in order to feed your fantasy.
+If you chat with someone and they say all the right things, it’s probably in order to feed your fantasy.
 There are no 100% perfect matches (sorry, that’s life) and if someone sounds like a perfect match for you, there’s every chance they’re too good to be true.

 Suspicious Social Media Profile